Permafrost/Tundra/README.md

 * `$index.base` specifies whether the index is zero-based or one- based.
 Defaults to zero-based if not specified.
-* `$class` is an optional Java class name that the list and items to be inserted are required to be instances of.
+* `$class` is an optional Java class name that the list and items are required to be instances of.

 #### Outputs:

-* `$item` is the value [java.util.List] at the specified index, if it exists.
+* `$item` is the value at the specified index, if it exists.

 ---